Mortgage Life Loan

 Classic

-A life mortgage is a credit secured by a home you own.
+A life mortgage is a loan secured by a home you own.

 It allows you to receive a sum of money without having to repay the loan during your lifetime.
-The reimbursement (principal + interest) is usually made at the time of your death, or if you sell your home.
+Repayment (principal + interest) is usually made at the time of your death, or if you sell your home.

-This loan is often used by the elderly to finance personal needs (stay in a retirement home, work, home help, travel,...), but not to finance a professional activity.
+This loan is often used by the elderly to finance personal needs (stay in a retirement home, works, home help, travel,...), but not to finance a professional activity.

 Difference with life annuity and conventional mortgage

-• In the event of a life sale, ownership of the home is transferred to the buyer, while the life mortgage allows you to remain the owner.
+- In the case of a life sale, ownership of the home is transferred to the buyer, while the life mortgage allows you to remain a homeowner.

-• Conventional mortgages require you to repay part of the principal and interest periodically, while life mortgages allow you not to repay any principal or interest during your lifetime.
+- Conventional mortgages require you to periodically repay a portion of the principal and interest, while a life mortgage allows you not to repay any principal or interest during your lifetime.

 Persons concerned

-To apply for a life mortgage, you must be of age and own the home you want to provide as collateral.
+To apply for a life mortgage loan, you must be an adult and own the home you want to guarantee.

-There is no obligation to take out home insurance and/or to insure the loan.
+There is no obligation to take out home insurance and/or insure the loan.

 None medical questionnaire, no proof of income is required.